Olaniyidavid/Olaniyidavid/README.md

 <hr>

 ```
-👩🏿‍🔧 I am a Machine Learning Engineer
+💻🏿‍🔧 I am a self taught data analyst
-💻 Interested in Deep Learning and AI
+📚I have a Bachelors in Computer Science from the University of Mumbai at India
 📚 Learning about Neural Networks and Image Classification
 🌱 Currently exploring Deep Learning and its applications in ASL(American Sign Language)
 💞️ Would love to collaborate on ML, DL & AI projects